trackingplan/trackingplan-android/README.md

     .start(this)
 ```

-Check the [Advanced Options](https://github.com/trackingplan/trackingplan.js#advanced-options) section for more details.
+Check the [JS SDK's Advanced Options](https://github.com/trackingplan/trackingplan.js#advanced-options) section for more details.

 Additionaly, there is a `dryRun` option available to let you test Trackingplan for Android without actually sending any data to Trackingplan.

-## Building from sources
+## Building from source code

 First of all, clone this repository to a local directory in your machine.
-After that, open a terminal in that directory an run:
+After that, open a terminal in that directory and run:

 ```console
 $ ./gradlew cleanBuildLocalPublish